nafizamin/nafizamin.github.io/_pages/about.md

     }
 </style>

-<h3>Enjoys working with quantum computers, photonics and coding!</h3>
+<h3>Actively interested in photonics, quantum computing, and coding!</h3>
 <p>I am currently working as an Optical Engineer on the developmnt of HAMR drives at TDK Headway Technologies.
 I received my Ph.D. from the Electrical and Computer Engineering Department at the University of California, Santa Cruz, where I worked in the Applied Optics lab under Prof. Holger Schmidt for my graduate research.
 Before this, I completed my bachelor's from Bangladesh University of Engineering and Technology in Dhaka, Bangladesh. </p>
 <p style="text-indent: 22px">
 I spend a lot of time with lasers, optical fibers, and different lightwave instruments.
 A fun thing I often try is to estimate the wavelength of visible light just by looking at its color! </p>